MaskingTechnology/jitar/documentation/docs/introduction/what-is-jitar.md

 * Deploying an application as (micro)services when it needs scaling,  load-balancing and/or failover.

 For existing applications, Jitar can be of great assistance for load balancing (parts) of the application, or adding multi-version support.

+## Prerequisites

+A Jitar project has a few requirements to function properly.
+Before installing Jitar make sure the the following conditions are met:

+* Node version 20.0 or higher
+* TypeScript 4.7 or higher
+* Use of ESM (CommonJS is not supported)
+* Vite, if a frontend needs to be hooked in